swisnl/game-of-tests-laravel/README.md

 This package serves as a way to search through git repositories and find PHP tests.
 I was inspired by the the [Spotify testing game](https://github.com/spotify/testing-game) I ran in to.

-The reason i wanted to my own implementatino for PHP was to help gamify testing in the company and encourage testing in general in the teams.
+The reason i wanted to my own implementation for PHP was to help gamify testing in the company and encourage testing in general in the teams.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->